breinbaas/cstab/README.md

 CStab is a calculation kernel for slope stabiility assessments.
 By kernel I mean that there will never be user interface code in this repo but only a way to send a model to the programme which then returns the slope stability safety factor.
-Since this programme is meant to be a calculation kernel for my [LeveeLogic web application](https://app.leveelogic.com) I expect a certain input called which consists of a json file with soil and geometry information.
+Since this programme is meant to be a calculation kernel for my [LeveeLogic web application](https://app.leveelogic.com) I expect a certain input which consists of a json file with soil and geometry information.

 You can find an example of the input in this repo under the test path.
 JSON can easily be edited and -even better- is perfectly suitable to be used in web communication.
 A little more info on the used JSON file; the geometry is